Blackshear vs Sanchez: East Austin School Zone Comparison

 Sanchez: What Buyers Should Know

-Sanchez enrolls 479 students in PK through 6th within Austin ISD.
-The campus posted a F rating (52/100) in 2025 with Not eligible (F rated) in the distinctions column.
+Sanchez enrolls 348 students in PK through 6th within Austin ISD.
+The campus posted an F rating in 2025.
 At a $745,000 median, the zone offers a more accessible price point compared to Blackshear.
 The feeder pathway goes through Covington MS and Travis HS.

 The Neighborhoods